Eraoui909/apex-initializr/IDEAS.md

 #### <font color="green">status: [ In Progress ] </font>

+* ## Figure out a way to integrate an existing project into the APEX initializr

+The framework currently works well for new projects that use it as a starting point.
+However, there are numerous existing projects.
+Thus, we need to figure out a way to integrate these projects into the APEX initializer.

+#### <font color="green">status: [ In Progress ] </font>

 * ## Embed LOGGER as the default loggin system

 We can't have a big application without a logging system.